gustavomazzoni/twitter-news/README.md

 ```sh
 $ git clone https://github.com/gustavomazzoni/twitter-news
 ```
+This project has Vagrant setup files.
+So if you use Vagrant and would like to setup your environment with it, just run ```vagrant up``` and follow the next steps.

 ### Rails RESTful API
+Inside latest-tweets-api folder:
 #### Install
 To install Twitter Gem, it's necessary to install first on the shell.
 ```sh